postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Selecting an active environment

-To use the variables in an environment, select it from the environment selector at the top right of Postman.
+To use the variables in an environment, select it from the environment selector at the top right of the workbench.

 <img src="https://assets.postman.com/postman-docs/environment-selector-v9.13.jpg" alt="Environment selector" width="300px"/>